 It’s common for fashion businesses to label themselves “high-end”.
 What’s less common, however, is for an apparel brand to produce clothing that’s high quality, message their brand as luxury, and sell their products at a high-end price point.
 It’s not enough to simply claim the title of “high-end”.
 Your brand must truly embody luxury level values in every thing – from conscientiously-sourced materials, to artisan-level production, to marketing and price point.

 When buying high-end, customers want to feel the value of what they’re wearing and using.
 It’s the difference in how car owners feel and talk about a Honda versus they way they feel and talk about a Bentley.

 Cheap and quality, unfortunately, don’t go together.
 Cheap is...well...cheap.
-High-quality clothing is on or ahead of trends, made from high quality fabrics, and fits the needs of a discerning type of customer.
-This customer would not balk at paying $300 for a pair of denim jeans that provides the quality they’re looking for.
+High-quality clothing is on or ahead of trends, made from high quality fabrics, and fits the needs of a discerning type of fashion customer.
+These shoppers would not balk at paying $300 for a pair of denim jeans that provides the quality they’re looking for.